renikaul/R_workshopsREU/W2_RepRe/W2_Slides/W2_Presentation.md

 What is the Global Mammal Parasite Database?
 ========================================================

-Take the next 10 minutes to review:
+Take the next few minutes to review:

 * Check out the dataset publication at http://bit.ly/RworkshopGMPD
 * Read the abstract of the `metadata.pdf` file